alisdair/team-time-zone/NOTES.md

 * These randomly generated users are not great.
 Too much variation makes it hard to follow what's happening.
 Should have fixed test/demo data instead.

 * Would be cool for the real app to be able to display fake data too, until people are logged in.

+---

+Dealt with the randomly generated users with a Mirage scenario.
+Would be really cool to use the same data to build fake users for the real app when logged out, if at all possible.

+All the above UI work is still pending and probably the most fun to do next.
+Then it's really just finishing off the authentication and deployment infrastructure.